icopy-site/awesome/docs/awesome/free-for-dev.md

    * [Hamachi](https://www.vpn.net/) — LogMeIn Hamachi is a hosted VPN service that lets you securely extend LAN-like networks to distributed teams with free plan allows unlimited networks with up to 5 peoples
    * [Radmin VPN](https://www.radmin-vpn.com/) - Connect multiple computers together via a VPN enabling LAN-like networks.
 Unlimited peers.
 (Hamachi alternative)
    * [localhost.run](https://localhost.run/) — Instantly share your localhost environment!
 No download required.
 Run your app on port 8080 and then run this command and share the URL.
+   * [localtunnel](https://theboroer.github.io/localtunnel-www/) - Easily share a web service on your local development machine to a public internet URL without messing with DNS and firewall settings.
+Similar to Ngrok.
+In addition to the free hosted version, it is also [open source](https://github.com/localtunnel/localtunnel).
    * [ngrok.com](https://ngrok.com/) — Expose locally running servers over a tunnel to a public URL.
    * [segment.com](https://segment.com/) — Hub to translate and route events to other third-party services.
 100,000 events/month free
    * [https://github.com/ripienaar/free-for-dev/blob/master/stun:global.stun.twilio.com:3478?transport=udp](https://github.com/ripienaar/free-for-dev/blob/master/stun:global.stun.twilio.com:3478?transport=udp) — Twilio STUN